-Semi-structured interviews have often been used in research into third sector sport organisations (Parnell et al., 2014; Parnell et al., 2015) and similar research contexts (Hastings et al., 2015; Lowndes & Pratchet, 2012; Walker & Hayton, 2017;).
+Semi-structured interviews have often been used in research into third sector sport organisations (Parnell et al., 2014; Parnell et al., 2015) and similar research contexts (Hastings et al., 2015; Lowndes & Pratchet, 2012; Walker & Hayton, 2017).
 A semi-structured approach offered flexibility for the researcher to ensure a conversational discussion in order to build rapport and address topics as they emerge (Cargan, 2007; Parnell et al., 2014; Walker & Hayton, 2017).
-The interviews included a number of key themes, which were informed by a review of the literature, the research context and the theoretical framework of RDT (see Table 1).
+The interviews included a number of key themes, which were informed by a review of the literature, the research context, theoretical framework of RDT within network terms (see Table 1).
 The approach adopted allowed the researcher to build familiarisation with the participant, and bring clarity with regards to roles and responsibility during the initial two phases of the semi-structured interview.
 The themes that followed explored management challenges, management strategies and methods to overcome challenges, management successes, and lessons for success for community sport facilities from a range of stakeholder perspectives.

 INSERT TABLE 1 HERE

+Procedures

 The research team consisted of five members, with all researchers contributing to the interviews between March and July 2015.
 The researchers invested time in pilot interviews with connections to the researchers’ personal networks who work within community sport.
 This supported reflecting and discussion within the research team to ensure each researcher was consistent with respect to the semi-structured interview process.
 The interviews lasted between 30 and 120 minutes, were recorded with Dictaphones and transcribed verbatim.
 All participants have been assigned pseudonyms.
 After interviews with the three sets of stakeholders participating in the research were completed, recurring comments were identified using thematic analysis, and the research team judged that data saturation had been achieved.

+Data analysis

 To address inductive and deductive content, the analysis was undertaken in two stages.
 The first stage concerned the identification of the commentary directly related to the key management challenges, management strategies to overcome key issues, and successes under an era of austerity.
 This was undertaken by two of the research team (DP, EC).
 These were pooled to provide a single account for each area of interest.
 The second stage involved thematic analysis of data identified in phase one (Braun & Clarke, 2006).
 This process of thematic analysis was split into six phases: (i) familiarisation with the data; (ii) generating initial codes; (iii) searching for themes; (iv) reviewing themes; (v) defining and naming themes and finally once there was a set of fully worked out themes; and (vi) writing-up (Braun and Clarke, 2006).
 In practice, however, analysis moved forwards and backwards between phases as required.
 As a result of this process, the themes reported in this research were consistent both in a single stage of the analysis and across the stages of analysis, providing a degree of triangulation (Braun & Clarke, 2006).
 The final process of the analysis involved the entire research team meeting to consolidate the data through a number of discussions.
 This included due consideration informed by the context and theoretical framework of RDT.
 The data are represented through the presentation of contextual verbatim extracts from the interviews.
 The purpose of this is to offer a rich insight into selected community sport facilities and their associated stakeholders.